 Top photo: Ólafsvík town as seen from the view-dial

 Ólafsvíkurkirkja church was consecrated in 1967, but still a very modern-looking church.
 It is Iceland's first modern church building and if you drive further on and visit Stykkishólmur town, you will see another big white, modern-looking church.
 These churches are so prominent that they have become the landmarks of these towns.

-I visit all the churches I see on my travels in my country as I am very fascinated by these churches.
+I visit all the churches I see on my travels in my travels and often make a detour to visit a church, as I am very fascinated by these churches.
 It is not easy to get into them though as most of them are locked due to vandalism and I have to go search for the key.